TheEngineeringBay/Starcraft-Community-Resources/Readme.md

 ## Discord
 - [AI Arena](https://discord.com/invite/jx3V65F) - Where [humans can fight AI](https://aiarena.net/) in StarCraft II.
 - [CPL](https://discord.gg/6QEXQ8d) - Coach pupil league.
 A league for players of all levels to come together and improve at the game
+- [Foreign Brood War](https://discord.com/invite/yvQxsmw) - A server that is community driven and is a place not only for StarCraft enthusiasts, but friends.
 - [Jaeyun](https://discord.gg/dt5FGdT) - An amazing community for learning!
 Extremely respectful and chill.
 Home of Jaeyun.
 - [Liquipedia](https://discord.com/invite/liquipedia) - Community of [esports wiki](https://liquipedia.net/) maintainers.
 - [Mulletopia](https://discord.com/invite/uJG36jM) - Preferred community of many laid back foreigner players, home of 80smullet.